List of Shameless (American TV series) characters: Fiona Gallagher

-Fiona Monica Gallagher (Emmy Rossum), aged 21-30, is the eldest of the Gallagher children.
+Fiona Monica Gallagher (Emmy Rossum), aged 21–30, is the eldest of the Gallagher children.
 As a result of her mother's absence and Frank's neglect, most of the responsibility for child-rearing falls on her shoulders, which forces her out of high school in her junior year.
 Fiona works a few dead-end minimum-wage jobs to support her five siblings.
 Though often stressed and exhausted, she always carries out her responsibilities.
 Prone to selflessness, she sometimes needs to be reminded to look out for her own happiness.

 In Season 1, Fiona begins a relationship with Steve Wilton and juggles her own desire for happiness with her responsibilities towards her siblings.
 At the end of the season, she is distraught to learn of Steve's illicit activities and, despite an invitation to run away with him to Brazil, stays in Chicago with her family.

 In Season 2, she shows that she loves her father in spite of his neglect after she witnesses her previously imprisoned grandmother's abusive treatment of him.
 Fiona comforts him and sees his bad parenting stems from Frank's mother.
 Steve returns, but Fiona is shocked to find that he is married to a Brazilian woman named Estefania, that his real name is Jimmy Lishman, and that he is the son of wealthy parents.
 Although these revelations strain their relationship, they eventually reconcile.
 At the end of season 2, Fiona receives her GED and begins to take more interest in jobs.

-During season 3, after Frank calls social services out of spite, Fiona wins a court case and is appointed her siblings' legal guardian, though Frank maintains parental rights, which strains her relationship with Jimmy.
-Towards the end of season 3, Fiona gets a better job with a cup manufacturing company, although Jimmy leaves.
+In season 3, she and Jimmy are officially a couple.
+However, they have difficulty finding balance between their relationship, taking care of the Gallagher household, and Jimmy's green card marriage to Estefania.
+After Frank calls social services out of spite, Fiona wins a court case and is finally appointed her siblings' legal guardian, though Frank maintains parental rights, which strains her relationship with Jimmy.
+Towards the end of season 3, Fiona gets a better paid job as a telemarketer for a cup manufacturing company, although Jimmy leaves.